-The accompanying consolidated financial statements and all the information in the Annual Report and Accounts are the responsibility of the Board of Directors.
+The accompanying consolidated financial statements of Tethys Petroleum Limited (hereinafter "the Company") and its subsidiaries (hereinafter together with subsidiaries "the Group") and all the information in the Annual Report and Accounts are the responsibility of the Board of Directors.
 The consolidated financial statements have been prepared by management, acting on behalf of the Board of Directors, in accordance with the accounting policies described in the notes to the consolidated financial statements.
-In the opinion of management, the consolidated financial statements have been prepared within acceptable limits of materiality and are in accordance with International Financial Reporting Standards, appropriate in the circumstances, as issued by the International Accounting Standards Board.
+In the opinion of management, the consolidated financial statements have been prepared within acceptable limits of materiality and are in accordance with IFRS Accounting Standards ("IFRS Accounting Standards"), appropriate in the circumstances, as issued by the International Accounting Standards Board.
 The consolidated financial information contained elsewhere in the Annual Report and Accounts has been reviewed to ensure consistency with that in the consolidated financial statements.